nkoub/multinetx/README.md

 This allows for:

-- Creating undirected networks with weighted or unweighted links
+- Creating networks with weighted or unweighted links (only undirected networks are supported in this version)
 - Analysing the spectral properties of (symmetric) adjacency or Laplacian matrices
 - Visualizing dynamical processes by coloring the nodes and links accordingly